gabenespoli/phzlab/README.md

 - `phz_reject`: Mark trials with values exceeding a threshold or SD.
 - `phz_blsub`: Subtract mean of baseline region from each trial.
 - `phz_norm`: Normalize across specified grouping variables.
-- `phz_dicard`: Remove trials marked by reject, subset, and review.
+- `phz_discard`: Remove trials marked by reject, subset, and review.
 - `phz_proc`: Apply many processing functions in one step.

 <a name="functions-analysis"></a>